-Herbs and spices are unavoidable for those who love both gardening and cooking.
+Herbs and spices are a perfect match for those who love both gardening and cooking.

 Growing herbs and spices is actually very easy.